fxfactorial/tv_js/README.md

 application that starts a stream from the local client and streams it to the Apple TV, ie:

+You'll have to do `npm install express` in the example directory as well.

 ```ocaml
 let video () =
   let (player, playlist, media_item) =